 Material is selected to meet the needs and interests of the general public, not to duplicate

 research or special collections found elsewhere.
 Materials are selected in various formats.
-Every effort is made to keep up with emerging technologies, as budget allows.
-The key criterion is useful content, not format.
-The relative permanent value of material is taken into consideration.
+Every effort is made to keep up with emerging technologies.
+In 2015, a great deal of focus is centered on adding eBooks and eAudio to our collection.
+The key criterion is useful content.
 Some items are selected knowing use will be short lived while other materials are selected for long-term significance.
 Inclusion of an item in the collection does not indicate library endorsement of its content.

 Self-published books of local or regional interest may be added to the collection at the discretion of the Library Director.

 The Library provides periodicals in a wide range of subjects of reference value and recreational interest.
 In addition to general selection criteria in Section III, periodicals are also selected if they are of local or regional interest.
 Periodicals are kept for two years plus the current year.
 DFL maintains current copies of major newspapers and Duxbury newspapers’ back files are retained on microform.
-Many newspaper and magazine articles are available through the research databases on the library website.
+Many newspaper and magazine articles are available through the library’s electronic resources.

 Audio and Video Materials

 The library purchases both fiction and nonfiction audio book titles.
 Selection is made on the basis of favorable reviews, popular interest, and specific patron requests.
-The library purchases foreign language instructional recordings and databases in many languages.
+The library purchases foreign language instructional recordings as well as a language instructional electronic resource.

 The library attempts to provide a representative selection of the most significant and broadly-known music in each of the following genres: classical, jazz, blues, popular, rock, folk, soundtrack/film scores and musical theater.
 Selection is based on artistic and technical quality, favorable reviews, and patron requests.

 Reference materials include both electronic and print resources.
 Print sources are designated for use within the library, and are located in Adult or Children’s Reference sections.
-Research databases are available through the library’s website, and most are accessible from patrons’ homes.
-Reference materials can provide quick, concise, and current information or they may serve as an index to other materials in the collection.
-In selecting for the reference collections, the primary concern is the information needs of the library’s clientele.
+Electronic resources are available through the library’s website, and most are accessible remotely.
+Reference materials can provide quick, concise, and current information.
+The following factors should be considered when deciding which Reference format will be the favored medium:

 The library maintains a small collection of maps, with emphasis on the United States and the Northeast, including the U.S. Geological Survey topographic quadrangles for local areas, local history, and planning board maps.